zeeshan1112/KeepMacAwake/README.md

 ### 2. Install & Initial Launch

-1. Open the downloaded `.dmg` file and drag **StayActive.app** to your Applications folder.
+1. Open the downloaded `.dmg` file and drag **KeepMacAwake.app** to your Applications folder.

 > ⚠️ **First Launch Warning (Gatekeeper):**
-> The first time you launch StayActive, macOS Gatekeeper might prevent it from opening because the app is downloaded from the internet and not from the Mac App Store.
+> The first time you launch KeepMacAwake, macOS Gatekeeper might prevent it from opening because the app is downloaded from the internet and not from the Mac App Store.
 >
 > To bypass this:
 > 1.  **Try opening directly:**
->     * **Right-click** (or Control-click) on **StayActive.app** in your Applications folder.
+>     * **Right-click** (or Control-click) on **KeepMacAwake.app** in your Applications folder.
 >     * Select **"Open"** from the context menu.
 >     * A dialog box should appear with an **"Open"** button.
 Click it to confirm.
 > 2.  **If the "Open" button is not present in the dialog:**
 >     * Go to **System Settings** (or System Preferences).
 >     * Click on **Privacy & Security** in the sidebar.
->     * In the "Security" section at the top, you should see a message about "StayActive" being blocked.
+>     * In the "Security" section at the top, you should see a message about "KeepMacAwake" being blocked.
 Click the **"Open Anyway"** button next to this message.
 You'll likely be prompted to confirm again.
 >
 > You should only need to do this bypass once.

 ### 3. Grant Essential Permissions

-For StayActive to function correctly and seamlessly, you need to grant it **Accessibility permission**.
+For KeepMacAwake to function correctly and seamlessly, you need to grant it **Accessibility permission**.
 This allows it to perform the subtle mouse movements that keep your Mac active.

 #### Granting Accessibility Permission (Required for Mouse Movement)